 On returning from Paris, Ray took up a position managing procurement throughout the UK.
 Always an active citizen, Ray joined the Lib Dems and throughout his thirty year membership was chairman three times, candidate and eventually a Hampshire County Councillor for Havant and Emsworth in the nineties.
-The community has always been part and parcel of Ray’s life and while living in Havant and now Emsworth.
+The community had always been part and parcel of Ray’s life and while living in Havant later settling down in Emsworth.

-Since retirement Ray devotes most of his time to environmental issues.
-He writes extensively for newspapers and magazines as well as attending presentations and organising events.
-He is married with three grown-up children, a Fellow of the Chartered Institute of Management, Fellow of the Chartered Institute of Purchasing and Supply and enjoys traditional jazz, real food gardening, blogging, photography, cycling, sailing.
+Since retirement Ray devoted most of his time to environmental issues.
+He wrote extensively for newspapers and magazines as well as attending presentations and organising events.
+He was also Fellow of the Chartered Institute of Management, Fellow of the Chartered Institute of Purchasing and Supply and enjoyed traditional jazz, good food, gardening, blogging, photography, cycling, sailing.